 Looking Ahead: Building a Program for the Long-Term

 Once you’ve taken care of immediate issues, it will be important to set up a program that will cover the long-term needs of your assets.
 Without this type of program, you’ll continue to operate in a “replacement mode” rather than a “maintenance mode.”
-This is where you can truly set your lighting assets up for success, and have confidence that your structures are built to last and will not compromise human safety.
+This is where you can truly set your light poles up for success, have confidence that your structures are built to last, and will not compromise human safety.

 This program should include the following components: